Autodesk: Media and entertainment

 Autodesk Media and Entertainment products are designed for digital media creation, management, and delivery, from film and television visual effects, color grading, and editing to animation, game development, and design visualization.
 Autodesk's Media and Entertainment Division is based in Montreal, Quebec.
 It was established in 1999 after Autodesk, Inc. acquired Discreet Logic, Inc. and merged its operations with Kinetix.
 In January 2006, Autodesk acquired Alias, a developer of 3D graphics technology.
 In October 2008, Autodesk acquired the Softimage brand from Avid.
-The principal product offerings from the Media and Entertainment Division are Flame, and the Media & Entertainment Collection, which include Maya, 3ds Max, Arnold, MotionBuilder, Mudbox, and ReCap Pro.
+The principal product offerings from the Media and Entertainment Division are Flame, Flow Production Tracking, and the Media & Entertainment Collection, which include Maya, 3ds Max, Arnold, MotionBuilder, Mudbox, Golaem, and ReCap Pro.

 Much of Avatars visual effects were created with Autodesk media and entertainment software.
 Autodesk software enabled Avatar director James Cameron to aim a camera at actors wearing motion-capture suits in a studio and see them as characters in the fictional world of Pandora in the film.
 Autodesk software also played a role in the visual effects of Alice in Wonderland, The Curious Case of Benjamin Button, Harry Potter and the Deathly Hallows – Part 1, Inception, Iron Man 2, King Kong, Gladiator, Titanic, and other films.
 Walt Disney Animation Studios also utilizes Autodesk Maya for character rigging and animation, being used in films such as Frozen II.